Search Programs

 To qualify for practice as a vet tech in Washington, a person must be a graduate of a program accredited by the American Veterinary Medical Association (AVMA).
 Aspiring vet techs in WA can no longer pursue licensure based on their experience, but rather must graduate from an approved program.

-Also, according to CareerOneStop (2023)—an organization sponsored by the U.S. Department of Labor— 33 percent of working vet techs have earned an associate’s degree, while 23 percent had bachelor’s degrees.
+Also, according to CareerOneStop (2024)—an organization sponsored by the U.S. Department of Labor— 33 percent of working vet techs have earned an associate’s degree, while 22 percent had bachelor’s degrees.
 Luckily, there are five AVMA-accredited associate degree programs in veterinary technology in Washington:

 Bellingham Technical College, located in the picturesque northwest corner of the state, has full accreditation from the AVMA for its associate of applied science (AAS) program.
 The college also offers a veterinary assistant certificate program.
 These programs provide students with hands-on training and high-quality education, helping them gain the valuable knowledge and skills needed by surgery centers, veterinary hospitals, zoos, wildlife facilities, and specialty care providers.

-The AAS-T program is made up of 157 credits, while the certificate requires the completion of 66 credits.
-Courses include veterinary nursing; medical dosages and calculations; veterinary anatomy and physiology; veterinary nutrition; laboratory sciences; and medical terminology.
+The AAS-T program consists of 157 credits, while the certificate requires the completion of 66 credits.
+Courses include veterinary nursing, medical dosages and calculations, veterinary anatomy and physiology, veterinary nutrition, laboratory sciences, and medical terminology.

 Pierce College (Fort Steilacoom) of Lakewood—just outside of Tacoma—has enjoyed an astounding track record among its graduates on the Veterinary Technician National Exam (VTNE).
 Between 2020 and 2023, 94 percent of graduates passed the test on their first attempt.